sharetribe/flex-docs/src/docs/ftw-security/how-to-sanitize-user-generated-content-in-ftw/index.md

 [vulnerable for XSS](https://mathiasbynens.github.io/rel-noopener/)).

 There is also Field\* components around `<input>` elements (e.g.
-FieldTextInput) since FTW uses Final Form.
+FieldTextInput) since the Sharetribe Web Template uses Final Form.
 Those could be used in a similar fashion to validate content or just format it before saving.

-## Resources
+## Further reading

 - [How to set up Content Security Policy](/ftw/how-to-set-up-csp-for-ftw/)
 - [JSX prevents injection attacks](https://reactjs.org/docs/introducing-jsx.html#jsx-prevents-injection-attacks)